PRIVACY NOTICE

 · Compliance with a legal obligation;

-· Fulfilment of a contract.
+· Fulfilment of a contract;

 Our primary grounds for handling data are the legitimate interests of our business, supplemented by both the compliance with our legal obligation to manage customers’ accounts and fulfil the terms of such contracts.

-Interest |
+Purpose |

-Reason(s) for Processing |
+Legal Processing Condition |

 Explanation |